Recruitment is the lifeblood of any business, but it can be an expensive process – particularly if you fall foul of UK recruitment law.

 The law does allow you to select people with protected characteristics for a role over someone without them if your workforce, profession, or industry is under-represented by people with that characteristic.
 You can also show favour towards disabled people in the recruitment process.

 I have been accused of breaching recruitment law – what should I do?

 Defending yourself against a claim of discrimination or unfair practice in recruitment can be difficult and stressful, but there are things you can do.

 It is essential you seek advice from professional employment law solicitors, who can provide you with detailed legal information, and help you to construct a solid defence to the allegations being made against you.

-First4lawyers provides recruitment support to businesses of all sizes, and the experts we work with have a great deal of experience in handling employment issues.
-Contact us to discuss your particular situation and know what you should do next.
+First4Lawyers provides recruitment support to businesses of all sizes, and the experts we work with have a great deal of experience in handling employment issues.
+Contact us to discuss your situation and find out what to do next.